- Skill level

 - 3Drain the cooked potatoes and add to the pan.
 Add the chickpeas to the pan at the same time.

-- 4Add the frozen peas and 100ml of water.
+- 4Add the frozen petit pois and 100ml of water.

 - 5Add the tikka paste and season.
 Combine all the ingredients together.